 Nova Scotia’s wetlands and coastal areas support waterfowl from as far south as the Caribbean to as far north as the sub-Arctic.
 They give birds a place to nest and raise their young.
 They filter water, protect our coastlines, and give people a place to connect with nature.

-Why New Brunswick’s
+Why New Brunswick’s Wetlands are Threatened

 Wetlands in Nova Scotia provide critical habitat for millions of migrating waterfowl.
 They buffer high tides and storms that cause erosion and flooding.
 They give people places to fish, hike, canoe, hunt, and find solace.